 Investments have been classified at FVTPL with gains and losses recorded in net income.
 Cash, accounts and other receivables are measured at amortized cost.
-Loan payable and accounts payable and accounts payable and accounts due to their short-term maturities.
+Loan payable and accounts payable and accounts payable and accounts determined at amortized cost.
+The carrying values approximate their fair values due to their short-term maturities.